 - 7.3.2.1.
 That parks and open spaces may include a range of community amenities, including sports facilities, playgrounds, pavilions and shelters, outdoor amphitheatres and picnic areas.
-The types of amenities provided should reflect the catchment area, target population, local needs and the park's functional characteristics, as appropriate to each park type. - 7.3.2.2.
-That, at the discretion of the City, Neighbourhood Parks and Public Squares within Intensification Areas may be designed to be smaller and accommodate less land-intensive activities in order to better fit into the desired planned context of these areas and to take advantage of available land resources.
-These parks and open spaces should be designed to support more intensive uses.
+The types of amenities provided shall reflect the catchment area, target population, local needs and the park's functional characteristics, as appropriate to park type. - 7.3.2.2.
+That, at the discretion of the City, Neighbourhood Parks and Public Squares within Intensification Areas may be designed to be smaller and accommodate less landintensive activities in order to better fit into the desired planned context of these areas and to take advantage of available land resources.
+These parks and open spaces shall be designed to support more intensive uses. - 7.3.2.3.
+To encourage the naturalization of parks, where appropriate, in part or in whole, to enhance Vaughan's Natural Heritage Network, provide additional opportunities for passive recreation and reduce maintenance costs. - 7.3.2.4.
+That all parks shall be located and oriented to be: - a. in a central location or in the community to be served in order to act as a focal point for the community; - b. uninterrupted by major physical barriers, such as rail lines, arterial, and collector streets, and other physical barriers that restrict access; - c. accessible by transit, bicycle, on foot and by car; - d. have prominent street frontage including visibility from adjacent building to enhance visibility and passive surveillance; and, - e. connected to other parks, open spaces and natural features to create an interconnected network of parks and open spaces.

-- 7.3.2.3.
-To encourage the naturalization of parks, where appropriate, in part or in whole, to enhance Vaughan's Natural Heritage Network, provide additional opportunities for passive recreation. - 7.3.2.4.
-That all parks shall be located and oriented to be: - a. in a central location or in the community to be served in order to act as a focal point for the community; - b. uninterrupted by major physical barriers, such as rail lines, arterial, and collector streets, and other physical barriers that restrict access; - c. accessible by transit, bicycle, on foot and by car; - d. highly visible with prominent public street frontage (50% of park perimeter) to enhance passive surveillance; and, - e. connected to other parks, open spaces and natural features to create an interconnected network of parks and open spaces. - 7.3.2.5.
-To design parks and open spaces to: - a. accommodate a diverse range of both passive and active recreational activities, and have flexibility to accommodate new uses or interests; - b. cater to a broad range of users by providing space and facilities that support a range of activities; - c. encourage healthy living through the provision of a variety of recreational facilities, ranging from sports fields to outdoor fitness areas and playgrounds; - d. to reflect the diverse cultures in Vaughan by providing for unique activities and facilities that reflect the needs of various cultural and ethnic groups; - e. accommodate universal accessibility and provide for a range of activities for people with disabilities; and - f. incorporate best practice principles of sustainable design, including natural heritage enhancement, naturalized stormwater management features, use of native plant species, incorporation of environmental education features and use of low maintenance and energy efficient facilities and landscapes. - 7.3.2.6.
-Where buildings or structures that support the planned function of parks and open spaces are proposed within parks and open spaces, they should be sited and designed to: - a. be a positive, attractive, sensitive and integrated element; - b. enhance, protect and restore existing vegetation and natural heritage features; - c. incorporate public amenities, including public art, and enhance the user experience of these areas; and, - d. enhance open space linkages, public access, visibility and effective use of the park or open space. - 7.3.2.7.
-Where development is proposed adjacent to parks and open spaces it shall: - a. be sited and designed to minimize rearlotting and the impact of shadows on the park or open space; - b. be oriented to maximize public access and views to such spaces, where appropriate; - c. present a primary and interactive façade to the park or open space; and - d. provide for casual overlook thereby increasing the passive surveillance and safety of the park or open space.
+- 7.3.2.5.
+To design parks and open spaces to: - a. accommodate a diverse range of both passive and active recreational activities, and have flexibility to accommodate new uses or interests; - b. cater to a broad range of users by providing space and facilities that support a range of activities; - c. encourage healthy living through the provision of a variety of recreational facilities, ranging from sports fields to outdoor fitness areas and playgrounds; - d. to reflect the diverse cultures in Vaughan by providing for unique activities and facilities that reflect the needs of various cultural and ethnic groups; - e. ensure universal accessibility and provide for a range of activities for people with disabilities; and, - f. incorporate best practice principles of sustainable design, including natural heritage enhancement, naturalized storm water management features, use of native plant species, incorporation of environmental education features and use of low-maintenance and energy efficient facilities and landscapes. - 7.3.2.6.
+Where buildings or structures that support the planned function of parks and open spaces are proposed within parks and open spaces, they shall be sited and designed to: - a. be a positive, attractive, sensitive and integrated element; - b. enhance, protect and restore existing vegetation and natural heritage features; - c. incorporate public amenities, including public art, and enhance the user experience of these areas; and, - d. enhance open space linkages, public access, visibility and effective use of the park or open space. - 7.3.2.7.
+Where development is proposed adjacent to parks and open spaces it shall: - a. be sited and designed to minimize the impact of shadows on the park or open space; - b. present a primary and interactive façade to the park or open space; and, - c. provide for casual overlook thereby increasing the passive surveillance and safety of the park or open space.